📢 What's new in 2.0.0? Check out the Changelog!

 Transformers can return a special symbol to indicate that they were unable to parse an input.
 This symbol is exported by Ornament as NO_VALUE

-or available under the key "ORNAMENT_NO_VALUE"
+and is also available behind the key "ORNAMENT_NO_VALUE"

 in the global symbol registry.